5 ways to support your gut after antibiotics.

 Are there any over the counter alternatives we could try first?

-Are antibiotics absolutely necessary right now, or is it more a precaution?
+Are antibiotics absolutely necessary right now, or are they more a precaution?

 What is the expected duration of antibiotic treatment?